Taipa

-Taipa (氹仔 (Tam5zai2), /yue/; Taipa, /pt/) is an area in Macau, connected to Coloane through the area known as Cotai, which is largely built from reclaimed land.
-Located on the northern half of the island, Taipa's population is mostly suburban.
+Taipa (氹仔 (Tam5zai2), /yue/; Taipa, /pt/) is an area in Macau, formerly a distinct island from Coloane but now connected to it through the reclaimed land of Cotai.
+Located on the northern half of the combined island, Taipa's population is mostly suburban.
 Administratively, the boundaries of the traditional civil parish Freguesia de Nossa Senhora do Carmo are mostly coterminous with that of the former Taipa Island, except for a portion of the parish that lies on the island of Hengqin (Montanha), housing the campus of the University of Macau.

 Geography

 Taipa is 2.5 km south of the Macau Peninsula and east of the island of Hengqin, which forms a part of the adjacent Chinese city of Zhuhai.
 The Macau International Airport, University of Macau, Macau Jockey Club and Macau Stadium are all located in Taipa.